dtcenter/MET/met/docs/Users_Guide/mode.rst

 $$where {\tt PREFIX} indicates the user-defined output prefix, {\tt FCST\_VAR\_LVL} is the forecast variable and vertical level being used, {\tt OBS\_VAR\_LVL} is the observation variable and vertical level being used, {\tt HHMMSSL} indicates the forecast lead time, {\tt YYYYMMDD\_HHMMSSV} indicates the forecast valid time, and {\tt HHMMSSA} indicates the accumulation period.
 The {\tt cts} string stands for contingency table statistics.
 The generation of this file can be disabled using the {\tt ct\_stats\_flag} option in the configuration file.
 This CTS output file differs somewhat from the CTS output of the Point-Stat and Grid-Stat tools.
 The columns of this output file are summarized in :ref:`CTS_output`.

 The second ASCII file the MODE tool generates contains all of the attributes for simple objects, the merged cluster objects, and pairs of objects.
 Each line in this file contains the same number of columns, though those columns not applicable to a given line contain fill data.
 The first row of every MODE object attribute file is a header containing the column names.
 The number of lines in this file depends on the number of objects defined.
-This file contains lines of 6 types that are indicated by the contents of the OBJECT_ID column.
-The OBJECT_ID can take the following 6 forms: FNN, ONN, FNNN_ONNN, CFNNN, CONNN, CFNNN_CONNN.
-In each case, NNN is a three-digit number indicating the object index.
-While all lines have the first 18 header columns in common, these 6 forms for OBJECT_ID can be divided into two types - one for single objects and one for pairs of objects.
-The single object lines (FNN, ONN, CFNNN, and CONNN) contain valid data in columns 19–39 and fill data in columns 40–51.
+This file contains lines of 6 types that are indicated by the contents of the **OBJECT_ID** column.
+The OBJECT_ID can take the following 6 forms: **FNN, ONN, FNNN_ONNN, CFNNN, CONNN, CFNNN_CONNN**.
+In each case, **NN**N is a three-digit number indicating the object index.
+While all lines have the first 18 header columns in common, these 6 forms for **OBJECT_ID** can be divided into two types - one for single objects and one for pairs of objects.
+The single object lines **(FNN, ONN, CFNNN, and CONNN**) contain valid data in columns 19–39 and fill data in columns 40–51.
 The object pair lines (FNNN_ONNN and CFNNN_CONNN) contain valid data in columns 40–51 and fill data in columns 19–39.
 These object identifiers are described in :ref:`MODE_object_attribute`.

 .. role:: raw-html(raw)